ComputationalBiology-CS-CU/C2B2_cluster_starter/README.md

 ## 1. Getting your account

 [Here](http://wiki.c2b2.columbia.edu/arcs/index.php/Forms) you can find the application form.
-It's recommended to run jobs in cluster, other than in your own computer, since you will enjoy the benefits of submitting multiple jobs to clusters to run without waiting them to finish in front of your screen, and also save your computer's life.
+It's recommended to run well-coded programs and long jobs in cluster, other than in your own computer, since you will enjoy the benefits of submitting multiple jobs to clusters to run without waiting them to finish in front of your screen, and also save your computer's life.

 Some instructions about how to fill in the application form: